EmilStenstrom/friendlybit/comments/2010-05-08-lazy-loading-asyncronous-javascript_comments.md

   comment_author: onequad
   comment_author_url: http://ball.in.th
   comment_content: Thanks for sharing!
 I've looking for a way to do just this.
 I've
-    tried loading  http://tracker.stats.in.th/tracker.php?uid=18244 but it didn't
+    tried loading  <a href="http://tracker.stats.in.th/tracker.php?uid=18244" rel="nofollow">http://tracker.stats.in.th/tracker.php?uid=18244</a>
-    work.
+    but it didn't work.
 I am guessing that the external script has document.write and  that messes things up.
 Is there a work around for this?
   comment_date: '2010-06-20 16:40:40'
   comment_post_ID: '613'
   comment_type: null